Kongchen Lyang

 -

-Trekking shoes.
-I recommend ankle length, water-resistant shoes with good grip to decrease chances of slipping or getting bitten by leeches.
+Water resistant Trekking shoes are HIGHLY recommended.
+I recommend high ankle length, water-resistant shoes with good grip to decrease chances of slipping or getting bitten by leeches.
+No other shoes work well in the local terrain.

 -